Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 CONTEXTUAL INSIGHTS

 1. It must be remembered that chapters 8 and 9 form a literary unity.
 Also to some extent they are parallel.
-Possibly Paul has combined two sermons on Christian giving.
+Possibly Paul combined two sermons on Christian giving.

 SPECIAL TOPIC: TITHING, II